WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SS_PublicSupplyWaterUse/ReadME.md

 ![](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/SS_PublicSupplyWaterUse/Utah_data_flow.png)

-**System** and **Source** data files were further split to highlight Monthly versus Annual water use for **Source** data, and per individual benefical use versus a single total use for **System** data.
+**System** and **Source** data files were further split to highlight Monthly versus Annual water use for **Source** data, and per individual beneficial use versus a single total use for **System** data.
 Unique files were created, one used by the WSWC staff to understand the available data (*"_with Notes"*), the second resulting files to be used as input to the Python codes that prepare WaDE2 input files.
 Input files used are as follows...
  - UDWRi_SourceData_Monthly_input.csv
  - UDWRi_SourceData_Annual_no0Null_input.csv
  - UDWRi_SystemData_PerUse_input.csv